brandonhall96/F1-Jeopardy/README.md

             console.log('this is incorrect')
             myAnswers2.textContent = 'Incorrect'
                 }
         }
     }
 }
 ```

 # FUTURE CONSIDERATIONS

-I would like to make the game process more automated so some of the buttons wont be needed.
+I would like to make the game process more automated so some of the buttons wont' be needed.